What Is Clarity? (And Why It’s Often Missing)

 The reason so many women struggle to find clarity in their careers is because of three very real psychological factors:

-1. Cognitive overload
+1. Cognitive Overload

 The average person makes thousands of decisions per day.
 Your brain is not designed to hold that much at once, so clarity gets buried under sheer volume.

-2. Role complexity
+2. Role Complexity

 Modern life requires women to play numerous roles: professional, caregiver, friend, partner, daughter, leader, team member, and problem solver.
+When your identity is stretched, clarity about who you are and what you want becomes harder.

-3. External expectations
+3. External Expectations

 We are constantly influenced by what others think we “should” do in society, culture, family, industry, and past versions of ourselves.
 Clarity disappears when you’re living from “should” instead of “want.”